Servicing all of Australia

 What is industrial manslaughter under WHS laws?

 Industrial manslaughter involves a death caused by a breach of WHS duties.
-Penalties can include up to 20 years imprisonment for individuals and fines up to $18 million for body corporates.
+Penalties can include up to 20 years imprisonment for individuals and fines up to $18 million for body corporates (depending on jurisdiction).

 Can penalties vary between states and territories?